mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Escape Pscape Pods: ods: This covers the installation of rescue bubbles (see page 97) and other escape pods for the entire crew.

-Life Boaife Boat, Ship’s Boat, Shuttle, Pinnace, Cutter: t, Ship’s Boat, Shuttle, Pinnace, Cutter: These are all small craft, hangared either in or on the ship’s hull.
+Life Boaife Boat, Ship's Boat, Shuttle, Pinnace, Cutter: t, Ship's Boat, Shuttle, Pinnace, Cutter: These are all small craft, hangared either in or on the ship's hull.
 Their statistics can be found from page 132 onwards.

 Air/Air/Raft, A Raft, ATV: TV: These are vehicles, also stored in or on the ship.
 Their statistics can be found in the vehicles section of the Equipment chapter, page 103.

-Abusing The Ship’s Locker
+Abusing The Ship's Locker
-The purpose of the ship’s locker is to provide useful mundane equipment on demand so the players do not have to bother keeping track of every single flak jacket and toolkit.
+The purpose of the ship's locker is to provide useful mundane equipment on demand so the players do not have to bother keeping track of every single flak jacket and toolkit.
 It is not an inexhaustible supply of free stuff, nor is it a magic box that produces whatever the characters happen to need right this second.
-Referees should sternly refuse any unreasonable requests regarding the contents of the ship’s locker – it is a tool to simplify bookkeeping, nothing more.
+Referees should sternly refuse any unreasonable requests regarding the contents of the ship's locker – it is a tool to simplify bookkeeping, nothing more.

 SPACECRAFT DESIGN SSPACECRAFTPACECRAFT D DESIGNESIGN